'Gimme time to think!'

 While the other person's eyes are moving you remain quiet and allow them to think.

 And, whether you like it or not, if their eyes are moving they are thinking - not truly listening to you.

 Why not just do it the old way?

-You significantly decrease the quality of our interaction with them – which means that one or other or both of you will not get what you want from this particular meeting.
+...you significantly decrease the quality of our interaction with them - which means that one or other or both of you may not get what you want from this particular meeting.

-You demonstrate selfishness because you are attempting to impose on them your pace of thinking and speaking – rather than respecting their needs.
-(This is especially the case if you do a lot of your thinking in images and they do lots of theirs in feelings – it takes considerably longer to “check out one’s feelings” than to scan one’s images!
+Ignoring the signals also demonstrates that you intend to impose on them your pace of thinking and speaking – rather than respecting their needs.
+(This is especially the case if you do a lot of your thinking in images and they do lots of theirs in feelings - it takes considerably longer to "check out one's feelings" than to scan one's images!

 Thinking in feelings

-Many people think in feelings i.e. they do a lot of their thinking withy their kinaesthetic.
-When thinking in the way they can come across as “slow” because, in comparison with someone who processes visually they are slower – they like to think things more thoroughly and carefully in how they process ideas.
+Many people think in feelings i.e. they do a lot of their thinking with their emotions or 'kinaesthetics'.
+While thinking in this way they can come across as "slow" because, compared with someone who processes visually, they are slower; they like to think more thoroughly and carefully.

 For example let's say Martina is an adult who does a lot of her thinking kinaesthetically.
 Martina likes to consider things thoroughly and to check out how she feels about things and to choose her words carefully because she wants to be able to express the subtle nuances of feelings which she has the ability to experience.